June 3rd, 2024

 and I sit in dust and ashes to show my repentance.”
 (Job 42:2-6 NLT)

 I know that when I began this conversation, it sounded like I was going to arrive at a more systematic, practical answer for what worship is.
 But as I reflect on Job, I’m reminded that worship is not that simple.
-It’s not a mystical function where you put in X-attitude and it produces Y-response.
-Worship is submitting to God.
+It’s not some mystical function where you put in X-attitude/action and it produces Y-response.
+Worship is submission to God.
 In that sense, it’s simple.
-But the reality is that every person must trust God for themselves, and that obedience will lead different people to different extremes.
-Many have already been called, and many more will be called, to lay down their lives as a result of trusting God.
+But the reality is that every person must trust God for themselves, and obedience will lead different people to different extremes.
+Many followers of Jesus, in submission to God, have already been called to lay down their lives, and many more will answer that call.
 That is their “true and proper worship,” as Paul puts it in Romans 12.
-For others, submitting their lives to God will lead them through a relatively peaceful life serving their communities in the local church, and that is just as much true and proper worship as the opposite extreme.
-I can’t give a clear, prescribed method for worshiping God in your daily life that can apply to every person.
-Instead, let Jesus’ prayer in the Garden of Gethsemane serve as an example of submission, trust, and worship.
-“Not my will, but yours be done.”
+For others, submitting their lives to God will lead them through a relatively peaceful life serving their communities and their local church, and that is just as much true and proper worship as losing your life for the Gospel.
+So I can’t give you a clear, prescribed method for worshiping God in your daily life that applies to every person.
+Instead, you, like Job, must acknowledge God’s wisdom and authority over your life.
+You must daily choose to live in obedience and submission to Him, whatever that looks like for you.
+And you must trust Him for understanding, also trusting that He is still wise and good, even if He chooses not to grant understanding to you.
+The best advice I can give is to make Jesus’ prayer in the Garden of Gethsemane your daily prayer.
+Father, not my will but Yours be done.

 No Comments